DmasterD/Project-Air-Support/README.md

 The whole project is meant to make a quadcopter find avalanche victims automaticly.
 This is ofcourse not applicable here in the Netherlands, so we've adjusted the specifactions to make it more doable.

-Branches
+Sections
 -------
-There are several branches within this project.
+There are several sections within this project.
-Different persons are in charge of each branche.
+Different persons are in charge of each section.
-The following branches and leaders have been set:
+The following sections and leaders have been set:

 * Pi-APM Comm (David)
 * Pi-GC Comm